mominfazal/QU-assignment/README.md

 Ensure the PORT you are working on is open(Default for flask is 5000)

 Run you file using command: uwsgi --socket 0.0.0.0:5000 --protocol=http -w wsgi

+##
+## Working of API
+1) Twitter.
+	We pass parameters consumer_key, consumer_secret, access_token_key, access_token_secret to twitter api using tweety library.
+	We use user_timeline function to fetch timeline tweets using handle : api.user_timeline(query,count=25,tweet_mode="extended")

+	The response object is then converted and cleaned into JSON response.

+2) CNN news.
+	CNN news uses a common API to fetch the news.
+This news is fetched using API : https://search<dot>api<dot>cnn<dot>io/content?q=querytext&size=25
+	We get a JSON string from the API which is converted to JSON object and returned as response.